henryarpon/PHT04/README.md

 ## Acknowledgments

-I extend my thanks to the instructors and mentors at One Code Camp for their guidance and support throughout the training program.
+I extend my thanks to the instructors and mentors for their guidance and support throughout the training program.

 Thank you for visiting my repository!